’13 Reasons Why’ Season 3: Netflix Boss Says ‘You Don’t Have To Watch It’

-The controversial Netflix series 13 Reasons Why will be returning to the network for a third season, despite backlash from viewers that the show can be too graphic and upsetting to watch.
-Reed Hastings, the streaming service’s CEO, jumped to the series’ defense after Season 2 sparked outrage with a controversial rape scene that viewers called “horrifying” according to The Independent.
+The controversial Netflix series 13 Reasons Why will be returning to the network for a third season despite backlash from viewers that the show can be too graphic and upsetting to watch.
+Reed Hastings, the streaming service’s CEO, jumped to the series’ defense after Season 2 sparked outrage with a controversial rape scene that viewers called “horrifying,” according to The Independent.

 “13 Reasons Why has been enormously popular and successful.
 It’s engaging content,” he said during the company’s annual shareholder meeting.
 “It is controversial.
 But nobody has to watch it.”